 Franklin, as well as throughout all of Middle Tennessee, is in no short supply of fall foliage this time of year.
 Southern Living suggests grabbing your walking stick and heading to some of the local's favorite hiking paths, including Timberland Park or Preservation Park.
 If you're more in the mood for a scenic drive, roll your windows down, enjoy the sights and sounds of the Natchez Trace Parkway, and don't forget to have your camera ready when you approach the architectural masterpiece that is the Double Arch Bridge.

 A Drive Outside Town

 South Living says it best, “Whether you're dreaming of a quiet cabin in the woods, antiquing in a quaint town, leaf-peeping on a hike, or finding fresh apple cider doughnuts at a farm stand, it doesn't get much better than a weekend trip to Franklin in Middle Tennessee.”
-Franklin, Tennessee, and surrounding small towns offer a unique combination of history and culture best experienced in person.
-We invite you to come to visit the magical fall destination, and be sure to stop by The Grove while you're around!
+The Grove, Williamson County's premier private club community, located minutes from Franklin, shares the same wonders that Middle Tennessee offers; stunning vistas and views and limitless opportunities for outdoor discovery and adventure are at your fingertips.
+We invite you to come to visit our magical fall destination, and be sure to stop by The Grove to experience a community unlike any other.
+Magnificent homes, impeccable club services, activities and amenities for all ages and interests are just the beginning!
 Read the full Southern Living Magazine article here.